markush81/JGR/README.md

 :warning: JGR was mainly developed during my study time until 2006.
 Back then my programming skills where just coming up and evolving, that's why the code looks like it looks.

+:warning: This branch is for JDK >= 1.9

 # JGR - Java GUI for R

 **JGR** (speak 'Jaguar') is a universal and unified Graphical User Interface for **R** (it actually abbreviates **J**ava **G**ui for **R**). **JGR** was introduced at the [useR!](http://www.ci.tuwien.ac.at/Conferences/useR-2004) meeting in 2004 and there is an introductory article in the [Statistical Computing and Graphics Newsletter Vol 16 nr 2 p9-12](http://stat-computing.org/newsletter/issues/scgn-16-2.pdf)